 Moravian College, Moravian Theological Seminary, and the Comenius Center have joint responsibility, with Campus Safety and Police, for enforcing the institution's rules and regulations concerning possession and consumption of alcoholic beverages on campus.
 These rules and regulations comply with the laws of the Commonwealth of Pennsylvania and maintain a standard of conduct consistent with the mission of the institution.
 As commissioned police officers, the campus police are responsible for enforcing the law and have the power of arrest if circumstances warrant its exercise.

 The primary means of enforcing institutional policy will be the Community Standards of Moravian College, Moravian Theological Seminary, and the Comenius Center, which provide for disciplinary action for violations.
-However, if the investigating officer considers the incident to be particularly serious, the officer may invoke criminal procedures--summary citations, arrest, and proceedings before a district judge--in addition to action through the Community Standards.
-The director of campus safety normally consults with police officers prior to the filing of charges with a magistrate.
+However, if the investigating officer considers the incident to be particularly serious, the officer may invoke criminal procedures--summary citations, arrest, and proceedings before a magisterial district judge--in addition to action through the Community Standards.
+The director of campus safety normally consults with police officers prior to the filing of charges with a magisterial district judge.
 The following principles shall apply in enforcing the College's alcohol policy:

 - Any student of legal age to possess and consume alcoholic beverage(s) and found to be publicly intoxicated is subject to action according to the Community Standards.